A word about Social Justice

 It is clear that, today, when white people post manifestos like this, or place Black Lives Matter posters in the window, or attend racial justice protests, it is a reaction to the currency of the racial injustice issue.
 It's a groundswell that legitimizes our expression of public outrage.
 It's a bandwagon we're expected to get on, and it feels like a litmus test for membership in "polite society," where it's becoming unusual not to recite the mantra, not to declare your alliance.

 Criticizing this rush to get on the wave does not diminish the importance of the issue, but it starkly highlights that among non-Black, non-brown, non-people of color, wearing these politics on your sleeve is, in itself, a racist act.
 White people are choosing to speak up now because we aren't Black, not because we're colorblind.
 We're acting on our social station, not because race has ceased to exist.
 This is not a Black-owned business.
-If it were, this essay would ring more oddly.
-Within our society's unbalanced access to politico-social resources, the act of declaring it's time to end racial privilege is an act of racial privilege.
+If it were, this essay would ring with more dissonance.
+Within our society's unbalanced access to politico-social resources, the act of declaring it's time to end racial privilege is, in itself, an act of racial privilege.
 We have to ask ourselves, if the issue is so important why haven't all we non-people of color been doing this for decades?
-Before these most recent racial atrocities complacency, apparently, seemed okay.
+Before we witnessed these most recent racial atrocities, complacency, apparently, felt okay to us.
 Maybe we talked among ourselves about injustice, but few white people were protesting, few were standing up, few were taking a knee.

 Demanding racial justice from a position of racial privilege is confusing.
 It feels like, if the push for justice fizzles out, some of us won't care, or at least we won't act like it.
 Who is willing to carry the momentum?
 Who will be affected if we give up?
 Who will keep marching, keeping the issue at the forefront?
 How many of us see this as a national identity issue at the core of our constitutional democracy?
 Most of us will eventually take the BLM posters out of the window and put the Cubs flag back up, we'll continue living unaffected in our white-majority neighborhoods, we'll lament that our leaders did not actually take the lead to right these wrongs, and we'll sign off with, "oh well, I guess the system ain't woke, it's just broke."
 That, in theory and in practice, is the definition of racial privilege.
 We act when it's convenient, and we draw the shutters when the privileged around us stop expecting us to care.